-WHEREAS, the City of Scottsdale wishes to incorporate by reference amendments to the Zoning Ordinance, Ordinance No. 455, by first declaring said amendments to be a public record.
+WHEREAS, the City wishes to incorporate by reference amendments to the Zoning Ordinance of the City of Scottsdale, Ordinance No. 455, by first declaring said amendments to be a public record.

 NOW, THEREFORE BE IT RESOLVED, by the Council of the City of Scottsdale, Maricopa County, Arizona, as follows: